Hojlb/rsschool-cv/CV.md

 ---
 ## About myself.
 I'm 32 years old.
 I'm from Brest.
 I have a family.
-We are in family is four: my wife, daughter, son and I.
+We are in family are four: my wife, daughter, son and I.

 I'm an engineer.
-Since 2013 year I work in Brestproekt on the position is team-leader group of designers in building and never changed my jom.
+Since 2013 year I work in Brestproekt on the position is team-leader group of designers in building and never changed my job.

 I want to change my job because I like a programing.
-I like to learn new technology, and enjoy to find solution for hard tasks.
+I like to learn new technologys and I get enjoy when to find solutions hard tasks.
 I also like that in programming you may see results your job at once.

-I am hard working, attentive to details, ready to work hard and develop.
+I am ready to hard working.
+I am attentive to details, ready to work hard and develop.
 I don't smoke & drink.

 ### Technical skills:
 - HTML CSS/SCSS/BEM